 - Let the employee know that you’re both working toward the same goal of helping them reach their potential

-When we come from a place of curiosity rather than judgment or attachment to our own point of view, new insights can appear and solutions can be co-created that will help us capture stronger commitment (see below).
-It helps if you invite the coachee to give you their point of view first.
-The questions that invite curiosity are:
+When we come from a place of curiosity – rather than judgment or attachment to our own point of view – new insights can appear.
+Collaborative solutions can be created that help us capture stronger commitment to the goals set.

 - “What did you do well?
 What strengths did you use to achieve that?”